Brownstoners & Chimney Leaks

 To include a positive, however, the best thing that all these Brownstone dwellings had going for them, was that the Modified Bitumen torch down membrane roof system had been installed.
 It is by far, the best 2-ply rubber roof to have on any residential or commercial flat roof.

 The picture above shows a roof after we installed a new membrane.
 Notice the parapet walls are covered with the rubber membrane.
 Also, we were careful to transition the membrane from the roof to the chimney.

 In the video below, you will see a hoist we made specifically for getting materials to the roofs of Brownstones.

-Brownstone Roofing Issues in Brooklyn, NY:
+Brownstone Roofing Issues in Brooklyn and Manhattan:

 - the seams of the membranes were not properly welded

 - flashing around the skylights was not installed properly

 - transitioning from roof to parapet walls was not properly sealed

 - gutters were not attached for proper drainage